 Other great bed and breakfasts in the Northeast

-Clarendon Square (Boston, Mass.) – A boutique Boston bed and breakfast close to Boston’s South End with plentiful foliage.
+Clarendon Square (Boston, MA) – A boutique Boston bed and breakfast close to Boston’s South End with plentiful foliage.

-Devonfield Country Inn (Lee, Mass.) – The Berkshires are always a good choice for viewing the leaves.
+Devonfield Country Inn (Lee, MA) – The Berkshires are always a good choice for viewing the leaves.

-Inn at Harbor Hill Marina (Niantic, Conn.) – A quaint maritime village combined with wonderful fall foliage is a good reason to pick this New England bed and breakfast.
+Inn at Harbor Hill Marina (Niantic, CT) – A quaint maritime village combined with wonderful fall foliage is a good reason to pick this New England bed and breakfast.